 In sub-tropical areas, such as Florida, native thrips do exist.
 This means that the natural “web” is potentially there.
 The native thrips can out-compete the Western Flower thrip, causing less damage.

 Here is what you can do to mitigate them.
 There are some native predators that have decided that they like thrips.
 The most common one is the Minute Pirate bug.
 It is a generalist, feeding on all sorts of plant feeders, from caterpillars to aphids to thrips.
 In the wild, you will most likely find Orius (Minute Pirate bugs) on nectar producing plants, such as Queen Anne’s Lace, Yarrow or Sunflowers.
 If you landscape using these types of plants, you will attract Orius into your garden where they will readily find the plant feeders.
 Orius are actually capable of catching and eating the adult thrip.
 Larval thrips are slower moving and much easier prey, so most general predators such as Lady Bug beetles and lacewings will make a meal of them.
-If you want something more direct, you can apply the predatory mite Amblyseius cucumeris.
+If you want something more direct, you can apply the predatory mite Neoseiulus cucumeris.
 This mite, like its cousin fallacis, is a great generalist, feeding on all sorts of pests and their eggs, but it has a special fondness for thrips.
 They detect the emerging thrip and wait over the exit point.
 When the thrip sticks its’ head out, the cucumeris will bite into their head and kill them.
 Cucumeris is also an effective spider mite predator, and will eat whitefly eggs, and, most importantly, can survive just eating pollen.
 Typically one application of about 5 mites per square foot will last all season.
 Cucumeris is of tropical origin, so it will not survive the true winters.
-The presence of our old friend Stratos in the soil will have a significant effect on thrip populations as they are about 80% effective in consuming the thrips while they are pupating in the soil.
+Anystis baccarum is another native predator that will show up in small numbers and consume, cryptically, large numbers of thrips.
+Because of their tendency to be sparse in a natural setting, it is best to provide Anystis baccarum at a rate of approximately 1000 per acre early in the season to help keep thrips populations down, or harassed enough to leave your yard.
+The presence of Gaeolaelaps gillespiei or Stratiolaelaps in the soil will have a significant effect on thrip populations as they are about 80% effective in consuming the thrips while they are pupating in the soil.

 While not as common a pest in the landscape, when they do occur, they can be dreadful.
 Like its close relative the aphid, whitefly also sucks.
 They also produce honeydew which will cause sooty mold.
 But, also like aphids, they seldom kill a plant and their damage is usually temporary.